Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Conclusion

-While we focus on one LLM, two tasks (natural language inference and paraphrase detection), and three languages (Chinese, English, and German), our approach can be cheaply and easily expanded to include more languages, tasks, models, and different notions of ``sense''.
-As such, we believe that our set of experiments can serve as a starting point for further investigations into multisense consistency.
-Since our approach involves generating multiple senses of the same meaning through translation, it is well-suited for evaluating current and future models, given the growing trend towards multilingual models with increasingly proficient translation abilities.
-Nevertheless, there are numerous other conceivable multisense evaluation approaches.
+Our paradigm can be cheaply and easily expanded to include more languages, tasks, models, and notions of ``sense''.
+Our choice to generate multiple senses through translation is well-suited for evaluating current and future models, given the growing trend towards multilingual models with increasingly proficient translation abilities.
+Nevertheless, numerous other multisense evaluations are conceivable.
 For instance, instead of using model-internal translations, one could employ model-internal paraphrases.
 Multiple senses could also be generated in different domains, such as arithmetic (different formulas yielding the same result) or code (different functions producing the same input-output mapping).
-Last but not least, calculating consistency for various tasks may help disentangle ``unfounded'' language-specific differences (forming the focus of our analysis) from language-specific differences that reflect cultural differences and biases.
+Last but not least, calculating consistency for various tasks may help disentangle ``unfounded'' language-specific differences (forming the focus of our analysis) from differences related to cultural bias.

 In conclusion, multisense consistency can be applied as long as the model under investigation can create different senses of a given task and has some understanding of the task in its original sense.
-It offers the possibility of evaluating the task understanding of a model detached from the specific realization of this task, and we hope it will contribute to making standard benchmark evaluations more meaningful.
+It offers the possibility of evaluating the task understanding detached from a specific task realisation, and we hope it will contribute to making standard benchmark evaluations more meaningful.